 Can pets eat Popcorn?

-Popcorn is made by heating dry corn kernels until they puff and is sold as air-popped, microwave, kettle, and movie-style snack varieties.
+If offered at all, use only a few plain air-popped pieces with no butter, salt, or flavor coatings.
+Unpopped kernels can chip teeth or cause choking.
+Avoid movie-style, kettle, and microwave-bag varieties.
+Popcorn is made by heating dry corn kernels until they puff, sold as air-popped, microwave, kettle, and movie-style snack varieties.
 Plain popcorn is mostly starch with some fiber.
-Most commercial servings are seasoned heavily.
-Common toppings include butter, salt, caramel, cheese powders, and spicy flavor coatings.
-Microwave bags can also include oil and flavor residues that are richer than plain popped corn.
-These additions are the main concern for pets.
-Seasoning sachets in microwave kits can leave oily powder on counters and bowls.
-Unpopped or partially popped kernels can chip teeth or cause choking in smaller animals.
-Large handfuls of even plain popcorn may still upset sensitive stomachs.
-Portion size and kernel screening matter.
-Movie-style popcorn and kettle corn are usually coated in butter oils, sugar, and salt, so residue on bowls and bags is a common accidental exposure point for pets.
-Keep shared snack bowls out of reach.
-For pets, if offered at all, use a few plain air-popped pieces with no butter, salt, or flavor coatings.
+Common toppings include butter, salt, caramel, cheese powders, and spicy coatings.
+Microwave bags include oil and flavor residues that are richer than plain popped corn.
+Seasoning sachets leave oily powder on counters and bowls.
+Movie-style and kettle corn residue on bowls and shared snack bags is a common accidental exposure point.

 P